hanback-docs/pop_docs/docs/pop.pilot.md

 &emsp;<code class="code_accent">getAccel(axis=None)</code> : Return the accel value through the sensor mounted on the AutoCar.
 &emsp;&emsp;**Params**
-&emsp;&emsp;&emsp;`axis` : Enter'x' or'y' or'z' to return the accel value of the axis.
+&emsp;&emsp;&emsp;`axis` : Enter 'x' or 'y' or 'z' to return the accel value of the axis.
 Return all if there is no input.

 &emsp;<code class="code_accent">getGyro(axis=None)</code> : Return the gyro value through the sensor mounted on the AutoCar.
 &emsp;&emsp;**Params**
-&emsp;&emsp;&emsp;`axis` : Enter'x' or'y' or'z' to return the gyro value of the axis.
+&emsp;&emsp;&emsp;`axis` : Enter 'x' or 'y' or 'z' to return the gyro value of the axis.
 Return all if there is no input.

 ---